 What is a defensive marketing strategy?

-Defensive marketing refers to a set of tactics that a market leader adopts to protect its market share and profitability against an emerging competitor.
+A defensive marketing strategy refers to a market leader’s tactics to protect its market share and profitability against an emerging competitor.

 Why is defensive marketing important?

 While marketing is often seen as a tool to promote growth, defensive marketing is critical for every business to maintain its market position in a perpetually evolving market.
 Common examples of this competitive dynamic are Netflix competing with traditional cable providers or Wikipedia pushing publishers of encyclopedias into bankruptcy.
-The pharmaceutical industry is not different.
+The pharmaceutical industry is no different.

 “The average window of time in which a drug remains on the market before competing products arrive has fallen to four years, down from eight years between 2000 and 2004.”